-Mail Address

-11 STATE HOUSE ŚTATION, AUGUSTA, ME 04333-0011

-FAX

-(207) 287-3455

-Reference

-Policy Area

-05

-Umbrella

-92

-Unit

-601

-Citation

-T0022

-M.R.S.A., Sect.

-000003789D
+Central Office19 UNION STREET, AUGUSTA, ME 04333Mail Address11 STATE HOUSE STATION, AUGUSTA, ME 04333-0011FAX (207) 287-3455Established1997Telephone (207) 624-4101ReferencePolicy Area05Umbrella92Unit 601CitationT0022M.R.S.A., Sect.000003789D

-The Maine Temporary Assistance for Needy Families Council advises the Commissioner or the Commissioner's designee regarding education, training, job opportunities, quality employment and business ownership opportunities, the operation of any postsecondary education programs administered by the Department and other matters affecting TANF recipients.
+The Maine Temporary Assistance for Needy Families Council advises the Commissioner for the Department of Health and Human Services or the Commissioner's designee regarding education, training, job opportunities, quality employment and business ownership opportunities, as well as the operation of any post-secondary education programs administered by the Department and other matters affecting TANF recipients.

-Members of the council are appointed by the Commissioner and include recipients of TANF benefits and representatives of employers within the State, organized labor, womens' interests, higher education and organizations or agencies having experience in addressing the training, education and job needs of low-income Mainers.
+One member of the council is appointed by the Commissioner and the others include TANF recipients; representatives of employers within the State; organized labor; women's interests; higher education; and organizations that have experience in addressing the training, education and job needs of low-income Mainers.

-FINANCES, FISCAL YEAR 2012: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.
+FINANCES, FISCAL YEAR 2013: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.